Accident Lawyer

 Helping Cyclists Injured in Bicycle Share Accidents Recover Compensation

-Our Chicago bicycle share accident lawyers help injured cyclists seek financial compensation for medical bills, lost wages, and other losses.
+Our Chicago bike share accident lawyer team helps riders injured in Divvy bike injuries in Chicago seek compensation for medical bills, lost wages, and other damages.

-For example, we secured a $2,250,000 policy limit bike crash settlement for a commuter who suffered a head injury after being struck while biking to work.
+For example, we secured a $2,250,000 policy limit bike share crash claim for a commuter who suffered a head injury after being struck while riding to work.
 The settlement was fully covered by her uninsured motorist policy, ensuring compensation for her medical expenses and recovery.

 - Rider inexperience